region23/videonova2/memory-bank/progress.md

 # Project Progress

 ## Current Status
-The project has completed the initial setup phase (Phase 0) and is now moving into the backend integration phase (Phase 1).
+The project has completed the backend integration phase (Phase 1) and is now ready to move into the basic UI components phase (Phase 2).

 ## What's Complete
 - ✅ Project requirements and specifications defined